smcasillas1/Homework/README.md

 This image inspires me to embrace the unknown during the class and although it can be frigtening, I believe that there are many opportunities to learn and grow.
-Also, I do feel like I'm lost but I hope to find my way throughout this class so that I can apply what I learn through the
+Also, I do feel like I'm lost but I hope to find my way throughout this class so that I can apply what I learn at work.